ABOUT TBL AND DAVE LEWIS – UPDATED MARCH 2017

 TBL issue 42:

-TBL 42 – recently published in two editions – the standard Robert Plant cover and a special limited Jimmy Page collectors cover edition in a run of 300 only.
+TBL 42 THE LATEST ISSUE – recently published in two editions – the standard Robert Plant cover and a special limited Jimmy Page collectors cover edition in a run of 300 only.
 Both issues feature photos from Led Zeppelin’s Royal Albert Hall appearance on June 29, 1969 taken by Robert Ellis.

 The limited edition cover is available to order here, while stocks last: